 Licensed Content: Under the new standard, we are required to determine whether the license is classified as functional intellectual property (ie: software, rights to air content, which are recognized at a point in time when the customer has a right to use the license) or symbolic intellectual property (ie: brands, logos, etc. which are recognized over time).
 Prior to the implementation of the new standard, there was industry-specific guidance that required revenue to be recorded only when intellectual property was complete, delivered, the fee was fixed/determinable, collection is assured and the license period has begun.
 The overall impact could result in bifurcation of types of intellectual property and a difference in whether revenues may be recorded at a “point in time” with a potential to advance revenue recognition or “over-time,” which may be consistent with previous treatment.

 At Green Hasson Janks, we are here to help you and your company navigate the complexities of the implementation of this new standard and with determining the impact to your year-end reporting to the users of your financial statements.
 To help clear up the confusion and learn the details of this new standard, contact Dan Landes at 310.873.6705.

-Dan Landes, CPA, is a Senior Manager within the Firm’s Audit Practice and has over 10 years of public accounting experience.
-Dan leads the Firm’s Technical Consulting Group over revenue recognition and the application of the upcoming changes to the revenue recognition guidance.
-Dan also helps lead…Learn More
+Dan Landes, CPA, has over 10 years of public accounting experience and leads the Firm’s Technical Consulting Group over revenue recognition and the application of the upcoming changes to the revenue recognition guidance.
+Dan also helps lead the Audit Department’s Entertainment and Media practice…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More